-EU private investment policies and regulations: WWF is engaging with EU policy makers to ‘green’ the Capital Markets Union Action and ensure that private investment flows become aligned with the Sustainable Development Goals and the Paris Agreement on climate change and broader environmental and social issues.
-This includes recommendations on disclosure, capital mobilisation such as green bonds, fiduciary duties and mainstreaming of responsible investment practices.
+EU private investment policies and regulations: WWF is engaging with EU policy makers to achieve an ambitious EU sustainable finance strategy and ensure that private investment flows become aligned with the Sustainable Development Goals and the Paris Agreement on climate change and broader environmental and social issues.
+This includes recommendations on disclosure, EU green bond standards, investors duties, role of supervisory authorities and mainstreaming of responsible investment practices.
 WWF wants to ensure that the EU Sustainable Finance Action Plan by the European Commission is bold enough and that it’s properly implemented.

 Large European investors: WWF is engaging with European investors such as asset owners in order to help them adapt their policies, investment process and engagement on climate change risks and opportunities and related issues.